-GUIDING PRINCIPLES FOR ADP 2019-20 FORMULATION:
+GUIDING PRINCIPLES FOR ADP 2020-21 FORMULATION:

-11. This document lays down the salient principles and guidelines of the government that must be adhered to as per relevance by each department while preparing the ADP for 2019-20.
-The departments are required to build their ADP 2019-20 on the following six principles:
+- 11. This document lays down the salient principles and guidelines of the government that must be adhered to as per relevance by each department while preparing the ADP for 2020-21.
+The departments are required to build their sectoral ADP on the following eight principles: - i.

-i.
 Revisions to Growth Strategy Objectives & Key Challenges

-The Punjab Growth Strategy was put in place in 2014 and has completed its period in 2018.
-The ADP guidelines over the last four years encouraged the departments to align their portfolios with the pillars and targets of the Growth Strategy.
-Government of the Punjab is in the process of formulating Punjab Growth Strategy (PGS) 2023 that will set agenda for next 5 years.
-The departments are now required to align their development programme with the priority areas highlighted in each sector.
+Government of the Punjab has launched Punjab Growth Strategy (PGS), 2023 to set agenda for next 5 years.
+The departments are required to align their development programme with the new priority areas highlighted in each sector.
 The departments are also encouraged to assess their overall alignment with the growth strategy and attribute what contributions this has made to the provincial development.
-Based on these assessments it is recommended that the departments suggest what revisions and changes are required to the overall Growth Strategy Principles, Pillars and Targets for the Punjab.
-These suggestions should be forwarded to the Economic Wing, P&D Board which will initiate work on revised Growth Strategy for the newly installed government.
-Following key challenges have been identified under PGS 2023:
+Based on these assessments it is recommended that the departments suggest what revisions and changes are to be made in line with the principles of new Growth Strategy.
+Following key challenges have been highlighted under Punjab Growth Strategy (PGS), 2023: